Skip to Content

 To observe Mesothelioma Awareness Day, people may choose to:

 • Donate.
-People can help fund mesothelioma research by donating to the Mesothelioma Applied Research Foundation and other foundations.
+People can help fund mesothelioma research by donating to the Mesothelioma Applied Research Foundation.

 • Dress in blue.
 Show support for the community and help raise awareness by wearing blue.